zolrath/wemux/README.md

 ## How To Install
   Git clone this repo to your desired location.
-The rest of this readme will oprate under the assumption you'll place it in wemux in your /usr/local/share directory.
+The rest of this readme will operate under the assumption you'll place it in `wemux` in your `/usr/local/share` directory.

     git clone git://github.com/zolrath/wemux.git /usr/local/share/wemux